kivy/kivy-ios/README.md

 Xcode path is not set up correctly.
 Run the following command to fix this: `sudo xcode-select --switch <YOUR_XCODEAPP_PATH>` (Change `<YOUR_XCODEAPP_PATH>` to the path that reflects your XCode installation, usually is `/Applications/Xcode.app`)

-### You must build with bitcode disabled (Xcode setting ENABLE_BITCODE should be No).
+### Bitcode is partially supported now (Xcode setting ENABLE_BITCODE can be set to Yes).

-We don't support bitcode.
-You need to go to the project setting, and disable bitcode.
+Suuported recipes: python3, kivy, sdl2, sdl2_image, sdl2_mixer and libffi

 ### You don't have permissions to run